hackclub/jams/jams/singles/hacker-card/en-US.md

 We'll use the `Wire` tool to indicate an electrical connection between the different parts -- this is similar to how you would connect wires on a breadboard.
 On the actual PCB, copper traces will go where we added wires, to form those electrical connections.

-We'll reference the NFC Chip's Datasheet, specifically [this explanation](https://www.nxp.com/docs/en/data-sheet/NT3H2111_2211.pdf#page=38) for creating an energy harvesting circuit.
+We'll reference the NFC Chip's Datasheet (yes, that obscure, horrifyingly detailed document), specifically [this explanation](https://www.nxp.com/docs/en/data-sheet/NT3H2111_2211.pdf#page=38) for creating an energy harvesting circuit.

 The datasheet says